 Sebastiano Castiglione is a proponent of French varieties in his Tuscan wines at Querciabella.
 RICHARD BAUDAINS finds out why.

 The French believe in terroir, the Americans in varietals and the Australians in flying winemakers.
 And the Italians?
 The Italians, collectively speaking, haven’t yet agreed what school of winemaking they believe in (it would be surprising if they had), but understanding how individual estates approach the issues is a way of understanding what makes them tick.
-Take Tuscan winery Agricola Querciabella.
+Take the Tuscan wines of Agricola Querciabella.

 The wines made by oenologist Guido de Santi and consultant Giacomo Tachis have the concentration that comes from low yields (Sebastiano considers the use of concentrators a total aberration) and textures from perfectly judged extraction and oak ageing.
 Querciabella was one of the first all-barrique estates in Chianti, but Sebastiano is at pains to underline the policy on barrel age.
 ‘We don’t emphasise the oaky style,’ he says.
 Querciabella wines remind one of Tachis’ dictum that the best barrique-aged wines are the ones that don’t taste of barrique.Postscript: Watch out for the wines from the Castiglione family’s new Maremma estate.
 Details of the highly innovative winery are still under wraps, but the plan is to produce a Bordeaux-style blend and a Châteauneuf-du-Pâpe-type red from Syrah, Mourvèdre and Counoise.